More Than a Paycheck,

 Help keep NWTRCC Strong and Growing!

-The AdComm gives oversight to business operations, helps plan two gatherings each year, keeps in touch with consultants between meetings, and meets face-to-face at the May and November gatherings (and by phone in February and August).
-We need to fill two seats, and new members will be selected from nominees at the May 2021 meeting.
-They serve as alternates for one year and full members for two years; travel to meetings is paid for full members and alternates filling in for full members who cannot attend.
+The AdComm gives oversight to business operations, helps plan two gatherings each year, keeps in touch with consultants between meetings, and meets face-to-face at the May and November gatherings (and by Zoom in February and August).
+We need to fill two seats, and new members will be selected from nominees at the May 2022 meeting.
+They serve as alternates for one year and full members for two years (three years total).
+Travel to meetings is paid for full members and alternates filling in for full members who cannot attend.
 Each nominee will receive a nomination letter from the NWTRCC office with more details about what’s involved as a member of this important committee.

 Call, email, or mail your nomination(s) to